-I send my best wishes for a fun and educational fair season.
-Whether you are a sponsor, exhibitor, or fairgoer, I hope you enjoy Michigan's county fairs this summer!
+As your Governor, I am proud of the hard work and passion that goes into the exhibits and projects showcased at our county fairs.
+Whether you are a sponsor, exhibitor, or fairgoer, thank you for supporting your community and I hope you enjoy one of Michigan's many county fairs this summer!